EZ Bar Skull Crusher: Muscles Worked & How To Do

 1. Lie down on a flat bench with your feet firmly planted on the ground.

-5. Make sure your upper arms are perpendicular to the floor.
+5. Before you start, make sure your upper arms are straight up, perpendicular to the floor.

 • Avoid lowering the weight too close to your face or forehead.
 This can put too much strain on the elbows and increase the risk of getting hurt.